realmagicgreen/magicgreen11ty/src/articles/2018-08-01-the-ocean-cleanup.md

 ---
 title: The Ocean Cleanup
-subtitle: Trash accumulates in 5 ocean garbage patches, the largest one being the Great Pacific Garbage Patch.
-If left to circulate, the plastic will impact our ecosystems, health and economies.
+subtitle: "Trash accumulates in 5 ocean garbage patches, the largest one being the Great Pacific Garbage Patch.
+If left to circulate, the plastic will impact our ecosystems, health and economies."
-category: solutions
 description: "Trash accumulates in 5 ocean patches, the largest one being the Great Pacific Garbage Patch.
 It is impacting our health, ecosystems and economies."
+category: solutions
 date: 2018-08-01
 published: true
 tags: